Corporate team strategizing with AI to align sales and marketing goals

 Old School’s Out: The Potential of Artificial Intelligence in Sales and Marketing Alignment

 The roadblocks mentioned above are why we need something new.
-As a fan of new ideas, and as it relates to today’s topic, I’m interested not in implementing what’s old, evident and prone to failure, because that equates to “playing the game” when I’m interested in changing it.
+As a fan of new ideas, and as it relates to today’s topic, I’m not interested in implementing what’s old, evident and prone to failure, because that equates to “playing the game” when I’m interested in changing it.

 Still, I know what I can potentially influence and what I cannot.
 I don’t have an idea or solution that will single-handedly overhaul how individuals choose (or choose not to) communicate or how they sell ideas or navigate politics.

-That’s a mountain of deep-rooted habits and “but we’ve always done it this way” attitudes I cannot change.
+That’s a mountain of deep-rooted habits and “…but we’ve always done it this way!” attitudes I cannot change.

 An abandoned Blockbuster Video store with a weathered sign post that says "RIP" and illustrates the consequences of ignoring changing market conditions.

-“But we’ve always done it this way!”
+“…but we’ve always done it this way!”

+Okay.
 Here we go.

 AI in Sales and Marketing Alignment: Clarifying Lead Qualification